CianiniAlessio/Machine-Learning-Loan-Predictor-CSharp/README.md

 **ApplicantIncome,CoapplicantIncome,LoanAmount,Credit_History**  and the final predicted result is called label or class.
 The first one normally are numerical and the second one categorical.
 Since I'm trying to find a function that describes my data, having categorycal labels would be a problem, therefore I'm going to convert them in numerical labels.

-I downloaded from Kaggle a dataset in which there are different features for each person, I used just some of these features, and of course the label in the last column.
+I downloaded from Kaggle a dataset in which there are different features for each person, I used just some of these features, and of course the label in the last column because Logistic regression can be prone to overfitting when there is a high number of predictor variables in the model.

 Every person has in the last column the 'loan Status' which can be either Y or N, labeled as "1" and "0" from me; converting this categorical values in a possibility of having either 1 or 0 (binary problem).